MMKaragoz/kmeanspp/README.md

 ```

 - Then to run `g++ *.cpp -o kmeanspp`
-- After that, `./kmeanspp.exe` or `./kmeanspp.out` which is depend on your operating system.
+- After that, `./kmeanspp.exe` or `./kmeanspp.out` which depends on your operating system.